cerebral-legacy/cerebral-website/content/get-started/14_routing.en.md

 `npm run ch13`

-Now that our tutorial gets bigger and bigger it is a good idea to separate our ui in different parts.
+Now that our tutorial UI gets more complex it is a good idea to separate it a little bit.
 Let us introduce some Tabs.
-Please change *./src/components/app.js* to:
+Please change *./src/components/App/index.js* to:
 ```js
 import React from 'react'
 import { connect } from 'cerebral/react'